Table of Contents

 The Closing Mechanism of the Esophagus

-The esophagus possesses a closing mechanism at both its upper and lower ends which are called the upper and lower esophageal sphincters.
+The esophagus possesses closing mechanisms at both its upper and lower ends which are called the upper and lower esophageal sphincters.

-Upper esophageal sphincter (UOS)
+Upper esophageal sphincter

-Lower esophageal sphincter (LOS)
+Lower esophageal sphincter

 The following mechanisms form the functional sealing entity of the lower sphincter:

-- Wringing mechanism – the smooth musculature in the tunica muscularis runs inward in a spiral shape along the caudal end of the esophagus
+- Wringing mechanism – the smooth musculature in the tunica muscularis runs inward in a spiral shape along the caudal end of the esophagus.

-How does Swallowing Happen?
+How does Swallowing Occur?

-From an anatomical perspective, the swallowing of food and fluids is facilitated by a highly tensile, yet firmly established tissue in the esophagus.
+From an anatomical perspective, the swallowing of food and fluids is facilitated by a highly tensile yet firmly established tissue in the esophagus.

 The process is somewhat more complex for solid items.